fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 ## Background introduction

-JuiceFS is a high-performance POSIX file system released under GNU Affero General Public License v3.0.
+JuiceFS is an open source high-performance POSIX file system released under GNU Affero General Public License v3.0.
 It is specially optimized for the cloud-native environment.
 Provides complete POSIX compatibility, which can use massive and low-cost cloud storage as a local disk, and can also be mounted and read by multiple hosts at the same time.

 About how to use JuiceFS you can refer to the document [JuiceFS Quick Start Guide](https://juicefs.com/docs/community/quick_start_guide).